After-Shock/Cloudbox-wiki/Pushover.md

 1. Pushover license(s)

    - They have 3 separate ones for different device types (i.e. Android, iOS, or desktop PC).
-You'll need to get the license for the device where you want the messages to go.
+You'll need license for each type of device you want to setup.

 1. A [Pushover Device Client](https://pushover.net/clients)